justincervantes/Azure-IOT-Central-Widget-Aggregator/README.md

 npm install - this installs all the dependencies required to run this node service node app.js - runs the program

-Disclaimer: The database URI and access key specified in config.js will have changed since the time of document posting.
+<b>Disclaimer</b>: The database URI and access key specified in config.js will have changed since the time of document posting.
 The connection string to a given IoT Central will also have changed.
 These have been left as a demonstration of what to look for when replacing your own service's connection details.
 If deploying a similar service, and are looking for templates, I have commented each section where the user ought to replace their connection values.